x0labs/portfolio/README.md

 My personal portfolio website showcasing professional background, skills, and projects.

-A simple, responsive website built with HTML, CSS, and JavaScript that highlights my experience as an IT Specialist and Security Professional.
+A simple, responsive website built with HTML, CSS, and JavaScript that highlights my experience as an Systems Administrator and Security Professional.

 Contact